 But there is still a need for hard evidence on the bottom-line impact of vehicle quality satisfaction.
 To make this connection, Ipsos has integrated data from quality tracking and customer loyalty, quantifying the contribution of quality satisfaction to long-term revenue and profitability.

 Ipsos’ Quality – Loyalty Framework demonstrates that improved quality ratings make good business sense because it results in a host of positive impacts from the perspective of the customer.
 Customers satisfied with vehicle quality are more likely to:

 - Incur lower costs

 - Spread their positive experience through word of mouth

 - Pay a premium for great quality vehicles

-Quality is the most common reason given for choosing a particular vehicle.
-Reliability, familiarity and reputation are also important purchase considerations.
+Reliability, quality, familiarity and reputation are all important considerations when purchasing a vehicle.
 And – even stronger than a desire to try something new – experiencing problems with a prior vehicle is the main reason people give for switching car brands (defection).
 Understanding these problems (“Things Gone Wrong”) are vital critical for customer satisfaction and retention.

 Our findings confirm that quality and loyalty move together.
 The more satisfied a customer is with vehicle quality, the more a brand will enjoy a host of positive business outcomes.

 Medallia: The State of Experience in Canada

 Join Ipsos’ Lesley Haibach and a panel of CX experts to hear results from a recent survey with 300 experience professionals and 2000 Canadian consumers to understand the challenges and implications of COVID on Canadian businesses, how organizations are prioritizing experience initiatives, as well as understanding the role customer experience plays in consumer buying decisions.